bryandaniel1/chat-room/readme.md

 **a)** This application can be run on the GlassFish Server from within the NetBeans IDE by  right-clicking the EAR project node and selecting "Run".

+**b)** To run on a standalone instance of GlassFish (or Payara), the EAR file can be built from the IDE and then and deployed to the server via the admin console.
+In the admin console, select the "Applications" node and click the "Deploy" button to select the EAR file to deploy.

-**b)** View the application by pointing the browser to https://localhost:8484/ChatRoom for a connection with SSL/TLS implemented.
+**c)** View the application by pointing the browser to https://localhost:8181/ChatRoom for a connection with SSL/TLS implemented.
 Otherwise, comment out the web module security constraint in ChatRoom/WEB-INF/web.xml and point the browser to http://localhost:8080/ChatRoom.
-If modified to remove the security constraint, the chat.js file in the web project will also need to be modified to change the WebSocket protocol from "wss" to "ws" and the port from "8484" to "8080".
+If modified to remove the security constraint, the chat.js file in the web project will also need to be modified to change the WebSocket protocol from "wss" to "ws" and the port from "8181" to "8080".

 ### Section F - notes